Simpler recycling

 - glass bottles and jars

-- steel and aluminium jar and bottle lids
+- steel and aluminium lids

-- plastic bottles, pots, tubs, tubes and trays (including non-black plastic plant pots)
+- plastic bottles, pots, tubs, tubes and trays (including non black plastic plant pots)

 - paper and card